Summit 26 from June 1-4 in San Francisco

 What You Will Build

-• An Iceberg table with sample IoT sensor data
+• An Iceberg table managed by pg_lake

 • A Snowflake catalog integration connected to the Postgres Iceberg catalog